 Do you live in the Borough of Darlington?

 YES - Then you must apply on the Darlington Secondary School Application form (SSA).
 No matter which secondary schools you are interested in, whether located in the Borough of Darlington or in another local authority area.

 NO - If you don't live in Darlington then you must apply on the application form supplied by the local authority area that you live in.

 How to Apply

 The easiest way to apply is to complete the online application form.
 If you do not have access to the internet, then an application form can be obtained from the Schools Admissions Team.
-Forms should be returned directly to the Schools Admissions Team, Town Hall, Darlington, DL1 5QT by 31 October 2016.
-Forms received after 31st October 2016 (late applications) will only be considered in exceptional circumstances (such as families who have moved into the area after the closing date).
-These applications will be considered up to and including 04 November 2016.
-It is important that you read this guide in conjunction with your application, Secondary Guide for Parents 2016-17 (this is to be updated in September). [pdf document]
+Forms should be returned directly to the Schools Admissions Team, Town Hall, Darlington, DL1 5QT by 31 October 2017.
+Forms received after 31st October 2017 (late applications) will only be considered in exceptional circumstances (such as families who have moved into the area after the closing date).
+These applications will be considered up to and including 03 November 2017.
+It is important that you read this guide in conjunction with your application, Secondary Guide for Parents 2017-18 (this is to be updated in September).

 Where a family intends to move into the Borough, a request for a school place based on the new address cannot be considered until a letter is provided from a licensed conveyancer or solicitor confirming exchange of contracts.

-All other applications will only be considered once the process for allocating places has been applied to those applications received by the deadline.
-Where a SSA has not been received by 24 February 2017, Darlington Borough Council will offer a place at the nearest school to the child’s home address with available places.
+All applications determined as "late" will only be considered once the process for allocating places has been applied to those applications received by the deadline.

 Expressing your preference of school